You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

-- Foster a sense of belonging for all staff and students, regardless of background, and to eliminate any barriers which may inhibit this
+- Belonging: To foster a sense of belonging for everyone in AUB’s community, regardless of background, and to eliminate any barriers which may inhibit this.

 Section 149 of the Equality Act 2010 sets out the general equality duty and places a legal requirement on the University to have due regard to the need to:

-- Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act.
+- Eliminate discrimination, harassment, victimisation and any other conduct that's prohibited by or under the Act.

-- Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it.
+- Advance equality of opportunity between persons who share a relevant protected characteristic and persons who don't share it.

 In addition, the Equalities Act introduced three ‘specific duties’ concerning: publication of information; equalities objectives; and manner of publication.

 The University produces an annual report on EDI activity, which is received by Academic Board and the Board of Governors.
-From 2021/2, this report focuses on achievements against the new EDI Action Plan, reporting on progress, as well as confirming compliance with legal duties.
+This report focuses on achievements against the EDI Plan 2030 and annual EDI team action plan, reporting on progress and confirming compliance with legal duties.

-The University has established an Equalities Committee, chaired by the University Secretary, to provide advice for the leadership team and Academic Board across all equalities issues and to oversee the implementation of the EDI Action Plan.
+The University has an EDI Committee, chaired by the Director of People, Inclusion and Organisational Development to provide advice for the leadership team and Academic Board across all EDI issues and to oversee the implementation of the EDI Plan 2030.

-Protected characteristics (in the context of PSED) are defined as:
+Protected characteristics (in the context of Public Sector Equality Duty) are defined as:

 It also applies to marriage and civil partnership, but only in respect of the requirement to have due regard to the need to eliminate discrimination.